Harry, Meghan to quit royal jobs, give up ‘highness’ titles

 LONDON (AP) — Goodbye, your royal highnesses.
 Hello, life as — almost — ordinary civilians.

-Prince Harry and his wife, Meghan, are quitting as working royals and will no longer use the titles “royal highness” or receive public funds for their work under a deal announced Saturday by Buckingham Palace.
+Prince Harry and wife Meghan will no longer use the titles “royal highness” or receive public funds for their work under a deal that lets the couple step aside as working royals, Buckingham Palace announced Saturday.

-Releasing details of the dramatic split, triggered by the couple’s unhappiness with life under media scrutiny in the royal fishbowl, the palace said Harry and Meghan will cease to be working members of the royal family when the new arrangements take effect within months, in the “spring of 2020.”
+Releasing details of the dramatic split triggered by the couple’s unhappiness with life under media scrutiny, the palace said Harry and Meghan will cease to be working members of the royal family when the new arrangements take effect in the “spring of 2020.”

+The radical break is more complete than the type of arrangement anticipated 10 days ago when the royal couple stunned Britain with an abrupt announcement that they wanted to step down.
+They said they planed to combine some royal duties with private work in a “progressive” plan, but that is no longer on the table.

-The couple will no longer use the prestigious titles His Royal Highness and Her Royal Highness, but they are not being stripped of them.
+Harry and Meghan will no longer use the titles His Royal Highness and Her Royal Highness but will retain them, leaving the possibility that the couple might change their minds and return sometime in the future.

+Harry’s late mother, Diana, was stripped of the Her Royal Highness title when she and Prince Charles divorced.

-The agreement also calls for Meghan and Harry to repay 2.4 million pounds ($3.1 million) in taxpayers’ money that was spent renovating a house for them near Windsor Castle, Frogmore Cottage.
-The use of public funds to ready their home had raised ire in the British press.
+The agreement also calls for Meghan and Harry to repay 2.4 million pounds ($3.1 million) in taxpayers’ money spent renovating a house for them near Windsor Castle, Frogmore Cottage.
+The use of public funds to transform the house’s five separate apartments into a spacious single family home for them had raised ire in the British press.
+They will continue to use Frogmore Cottage as their base in England.

-The announcement came after days of talks among royal courtiers sparked by Meghan and Harry’s announcement last week that they wanted to step down as senior royals and live part-time somewhere in Canada.
+The deal came after days of talks among royals sparked by Meghan and Harry’s announcement last week that they wanted to step down as senior royals and live part-time in Canada.

-The couple’s departure is a wrench for the royal family, but Queen Elizabeth II had warm words for them in a statement Saturday.
+The couple’s departure is a wrench for the royal family, and Queen Elizabeth II did say earlier this week that she wished the couple had wanted to remain full-time royals, but she had warm words for them in a statement Saturday.

 The 93-year-old queen said she was pleased that “together we have found a constructive and supportive way forward for my grandson and his family.
 Harry, Meghan and Archie will always be much loved members of my family.”